devbanana/Budget-Banana/README.md

 Budget Banana is a comprehensive budgeting system with the aim of helping you to better manage your financial situation.

-It is inspired by [You Need a Budget](http://www.youneedabudget.com), but with additional features not present in YNAB.
-It has also been developed with accessibility in mind to be equally usable for the sighted and visually impaired alike.

 **NOTE**: This project is just starting development.
 Please watch this project for updates.
 I hope to have something usable soon.

 Budgeting Philosophy